A Perturbation-Based Kernel Approximation Framework: New kernel approximation schemes based on the perturbation framework

-In this type of extension, we choose the matrix $K^s$ to be the top left $m \times m$ submatrix of $K$ padded with zeros, similarly to the Nystr{\"o}m method (see Figure~\ref{fig:app_illus}).
+We define the $\mu$-shifted kernel approximation by choosing the matrix $K^s$ to be the top left $m \times m$ submatrix of~$K$ padded with zeros to size $n \times n$, similarly to the Nystr{\"o}m method (see Figure~\ref{fig:app_illus}).
 The difference from the Nystr{\"o}m method lies in the parameter $\mu$ of~\eqref{eqn:pert_extension}.
 In Proposition~\ref{prop:nys_is_pert}, we used the value of the parameter $\mu$ to be $\mu=0$.
-This might be a reasonable choice when the kernel matrix $K$ is low-rank, or when its spectrum decays fast.
-When that is not the case, it might be beneficial to choose a parameter $\mu$ that approximates the unknown eigenvalues of $K$.
-A reasonable choice for $\mu$ in such a case is $\mu_{mean}$ of~\eqref{eqn:mu_mean}.
+This is a reasonable choice when the kernel matrix~$K$ is low-rank, or when its spectrum decays fast.
+When that is not the case, it might be beneficial to choose a parameter $\mu$ that approximates the unknown eigenvalues of~$K$.
+A reasonable choice for~$\mu$ in such a case is $\mu_{mean}$ of~\eqref{eqn:mu_mean}.

-We now prove that given a parameter $\mu \geq 0$, the spectral shifted Nystr{\"o}m method with parameter $\mu$ coincides with the perturbation extension method with the same $\mu$, as detailed in the following proposition.
+We now prove that given a parameter $\mu \geq 0$, the spectral shifted Nystr{\"o}m method~\cite{wang2014improving} with parameter $\mu$ coincides with the perturbation approximation method with the same $\mu$, as detailed in the following proposition.